-The Tinnitus and Hyperacusis Research Laboratory is nested within the International Laboratory for Brain, Music, and Sound Research located at Université de Montréal, Montréal, Canada, which is jointly affiliated to Université de Montréal and McGill University.
-We conduct fundamental and clinical research and develop instruments to better characterize normal hearing as well as hearing pathologies.
+In the Tinnitus and Hyperacusis Research Laboratory, we conduct fundamental and clinical research and develop instruments to better characterize normal hearing as well as hearing pathologies.

 Our research focuses on two hearing problems increasingly recognized as major public health issues, namely tinnitus and hyperacusis, and their co-morbidities.

 Tinnitus – defined as a sound perceived in the ears or head in the absence of an external sound source – presents with variable pitch (humming, whistling) and loudness (soft or loud) qualities.
 Tinnitus affects approximately 10 to 12 % of the general population, with prevalence rates increasing up to about 30% after age 50 and even higher among workers with occupational hearing loss.
 Our laboratory develops psychoacoustical methods to better characterize tinnitus, in order to improve its diagnosis and study how the tinnitus percept is modified by intervention.

 Although tinnitus is well tolerated by most of the affected people, 1 to 2 % experience severe distress.
 Why this is so is poorly understood.
 The notion that non-auditory factors play a critical role in tinnitus-related distress is a central theme of our research program, emphasizing theaffective (distress) dimensions of tinnitus.
 Accordingly, our research also focuses on tinnitus co-morbidities such as stress [2-3] and sleep problems [4, 5], and how they can either modulate or be modulated, by the presence of tinnitus- a typical (and intriguing) chicken and egg conundrum.